 WHAT IS FIBER-TO-THE-x (FTTx)?

-FTTx is a generic term used to refer to various types of broadband networks making use of fiber optic cables to deliver communications signals to subscribers at high speeds.
+FTTx is a generic term used to refer to various types of broadband networks making use of fibre optic cables to deliver communications signals to subscribers at high speeds.
 These fiber optic cables are able to deliver more data across greater distances than traditional copper wires.
 Below, we’ll delve into some of the most common types of FTTx:

 Fiber-to-the-home (FTTH) involves the use of optical fiber to deliver a signal from operator’s equipment to an individual home or unit, greatly increasing connection speeds for broadband networks.
 Single-Family Units (SFUs), MDUs, and businesses can all benefit from FTTH, as internet, voice, and video services are able to operate with much higher speeds and efficiency.